Kindergarten- Grade 2 Curriculum Overview

 Science teachers incorporate project-based learning in grades K-2 and follow the NGSS (Next Generation Science Standards) to guide the curriculum.
 To be good stewards of our world, science classes include how people impact the environment and the importance of conservation.
 STREAM (Science, Technology, Religion, Engineering, Art, and Math) activities are prevalent in all grade levels.
 STREAM is also a weekly Specials class and meets in our school's STREAM Lab.
 Faculty in grades K-2 use formative assessments in dynamic ways through projects, models, centers, and programs that reinforce the science curriculum.

-Students learn about their communities by exploring people and places, learning the responsibilities of being a citizen, and identifying their role at home, school and in the larger community.
+Students learn about their communities by exploring people and places, learning the responsibilities of being a citizen, and identifying their roles at home, school and the larger community.
 The introduction of basic map skills, class discussions, and hands-on activities engage students as they develop an awareness of the world God created.
-The text, My World Social Studies by Pearson, is used to guide instruction.
+K and 1st grade use a variety of age-appropriate texts and resources to meet instructional standards, while grade 2 begins a more formal study with Social Studies Weekly publications.

 Religion is a core course throughout all grade levels and is the underpinning of the educational experience at Queen of Angels Catholic School.
 Rooted in the teachings and traditions of the Roman Catholic faith, Queen of Angels fosters a love for and respect for God, God's creations, self and others.
 Students begin each day in prayer, pray during the day, attend weekly Mass, and participate in various liturgies/ prayer services throughout the year.
-Catholicity is integrated into all subject areas to instil student knowledge, inspire spirituality, develop critical thinking through a Catholic lens, and enable each student to live as a disciple of Christ.
-The Sadlier text series, We Believe, provides the framework for daily religious instruction.
+Catholicity is integrated into all subject areas to instill student knowledge, inspire spirituality, develop critical thinking through a Catholic lens, and enable each student to live as a disciple of Christ.
+The Sadlier text series We Believe provides the framework for daily religious instruction.

 Students have Spanish one period per week, where the Spanish teacher visits the classroom and offers basic instruction in the language, exposes students to different cultures, and integrates the Catholic faith into lessons.